amvro23/adsorption/README.md

         1.64334054,  3.14432104,  7.33485598, 13.69841098])
 ```
 ## Kinetics
 Create an object with two required parameters x and y, where x represents the adsorption time [min] and y represents the cumulative adsorption capacity [mg/g].
 In this example a csv file was used to obtain these values.
+The file can be found in the following link: https://github.com/amvro23/Essentials_of_Chemical_Engineering/tree/master/Adsorption%20Processes

 ```Python
 df = pd.read_csv('adsorption_kinetics.csv')
 x = df.loc[:, 'minutes'].values